 I hit the shore at 11:20, and started out with a hogy.
 I figured I'd use it as a search bait, and if I had any interest, I'd switch to an eel and try and cull a big fish.

 I walked and casted among various structure for about 40 minutes without even as much as a bump.
-I eventually said, F-it, I'm putting the big 3.5oz Gibbs Danny on.
+I eventually said, F-it, I'm putting the Danny on and sticking with big plugs the rest of the night.
 I'm out to catch a trophy right?

 What a good decision.